vichan-devel/Tinyboard-BoardLink/README.md

 Tinyboard-BoardLink
 ===================

-Tinyboard-BoardLink is a board synchronization plugin for Tinyboard.
+Tinyboard-BoardLink is a board synchronization plugin for Tinyboard and vichan imageboard engines.
 It allows you to have boards, that are synchronized in real time between different installations.

 At the moment only "create post" and "delete post" actions are synchronized.